 Other ways to pay for electric car charging

 Some networks, such as ubitricity, allow for payment on a pay-as-you-go basis by scanning a QR code, found on the charge point, using a smartphone.
 This takes users through to a payment page, controlling the beginning and end of the charging session.

 Others, such as Fastned, support vehicle-to-charger communication that enables automatic charging and billing.
 In Fastned’s case, the company’s Autocharge system is able to automatically recognise the car – once registered – and start the charging process without any other input.
 Although you’ll need to create a Fastned account first, most cars that use a CCS connector to rapid charge can make use of Autocharge, simply plugging in to start the session.

 Do you have to pay for electric car charging in the UK?

 As evident from above, in most cases you’ll need to pay to charge your EV – but not always!
 There are still thousands of free EV charging points across the UK.
-At present, around 20% of charging devices in the UK are free to use.
+At present, more than 8% of charging devices in the UK are free to use.